craigprotzel/sockets-drawing-app-starter/README.md

   - Server receives message from client - `.on()`
   - Server sends the message to **ALL** clients - `.emit()`
   - **ALL** clients receive the message from server - `.on()`
-- Deploy application to Glitch using git and Github
+- Push application to Github, Deploy on Render

 ### PART 1 - SETUP
 1. Download this entire repository